-Tapestry have Presentation specialists.
-These are people who know the curriculum well and are extremely helpful for homeschool parents.
+Tapestry has Presentation specialists.
+These people know the curriculum well and are extremely helpful for homeschool parents.

-If parents are lost, they can also head to Facebook groups which are quite good at answering questions on the program.
+If parents are lost, they can also head to Facebook groups which are pretty good at answering questions on the program.

-There are also many blog articles parents can read on the topic as well as teacher training videos.
+There are also many blog articles parents can read on the topic and teacher training videos.
 The latter are products.